 - Not Now, We're Too Busy Crying over You: Timon's mom is in hysterics when he is missing.
 Then he climbs out of the pit he made and says "Mom, it's OK."
 She grabs him and shakes him and says a few things about it not being OK before she realizes that it's Timon.

-- OOC Is Serious Business: Ed is completely dumbfounded when Timon proposes to Shenzi, despite it being a very, very Funny Moment.
+- OOC Is Serious Business: Even Ed is completely dumbfounded when Timon proposes to Shenzi, despite it being a very, very funny moment.

 - Overly Long Name: Shenzi Marie Predatora Veldetta Jacquelina Hyena.